urtdevs/UrTDevs-Client/README.md

 UrtDevs client v4.0 (ioquake3 svn 2306)

 * UrtDevs client is a customized version of ioquake3 for Urban Terror 4.x by Frozen Sand.
-It includes enhanced sound hacks that may or may not be accepted for league use.
+It includes enhancements that may or may not cause people to ragecry

 * More specifically, UrtDevs client is bleeding edge ioquake3 with SACC and dmaHD.
   Also, there are additional tweaks that allow you to remove ambient background